 - Remain in the property unless the proprietor wins a forcible entry and detainer suit.

-- Have their maintenance and repair requests acted upon within a given period.
+- Have their maintenance and repair requests acted upon within a given period of time.

 - Enjoy their privacy in the rental.

 - Live in a habitable and safe environment.